ArpNetworking/sbt-typescript/README.md

 directory by default.
 If there is no file, an error would occur.

 By default, all typescript files (*.ts and *.tsx) are included in the compilation and will generate corresponding javascript files.
+In addition, if source map generation is enabled, the .ts and .tsx files will be copied to the output directory in order to make source maps work.
 To change this, supply an includeFilter in the TypescriptKeys.typescript task configuration.

 The supported sbt settings are: